 In the pre-<em>Flashpoint</em> DCU, if a superhero wanted information, they knew exactly who to ask: Barbara Gordon, AKA Oracle.
 Gordon's post-Batgirl persona wasn't merely an information hub to curious and lazy superheroes, however; she was also the center of the superhuman community, and a sign that the good guys may not always get along, but at least they could work together towards a common goal. <p>These days, Gordon is still around as the all-swinging, all-asskicking Batgirl, but there's a noticeable void where Oracle once existed.
 Heroes are either aligned with the Justice League or oversight committee known as A.R.G.U.S., or they're out on their own and working in the dark.
 While this new reality certainly provides material for drama moving forwards, the lack of a sense of community amongst the various superheroes of the DCU is something that makes the New 52niverse feel smaller, and not in a good way.

 Another casualty of the updated timeline for the New 52 is the sense of superheroics being a legacy career.
 Barry Allen was no longer inspired by Jay Garrick, and Wally West no longer took up the identity after Barry.
-The notion that a superheroic identity is somehow bigger, or more long-lasting, than any one individual is another part of DC's DNA as a publisher, subtext from the Silver Age made into text during the 1980s and '90s when the characters started acknowledging their predecessors right there on the page. <p>More than anything else, this is why Wally West has been so missed in the New 52 (see how it all comes together) – it's not the character as such, but what he represents: Wally was the sidekick who managed to grow up and into the mantle handed down to him, and win the respect of his fellow superheroes and the readers in the process.
+The notion that a superheroic identity is somehow bigger, or more long-lasting, than any one individual is another part of DC's DNA as a publisher, subtext from the Silver Age made into text during the 1980s and '90s when the characters started acknowledging their predecessors right there on the page. <p>More than anything else, this is why Wally West has been so missed in the New 52, despite his recent appearances – it's not the character as such, but what he represents: Wally was the sidekick who managed to grow up and into the mantle handed down to him, and win the respect of his fellow superheroes and the readers in the process.
 It was something that made the character almost unique, and very appealing to readers, because we got to see him grow up.
-With less than three years under its belt, the New 52 has a ways to go before it can attempt such a thing – if that's even something it's interested in.
+With now three years under its belt, the New 52 has a ways to go before it can attempt such a thing – if that's even something it's interested in.